EMDR Therapy in Houston Heights & Online

 If you’d like to learn more about how EMDR works, you can read more here: What Is EMDR Therapy?

-A Gentle, Client-Centered Approach to EMDR
+A Client-Centered Approach to EMDR

 EMDR work with me is: